RaminHAL9001/happlets-lib-gtk/README.md

 ## Known Bugs

-The implementation for the 'windowChangeHapplet' function in the 'Happlets.GUI.HappletWindow' type class is known to result in the window freezing.

-The 'setPoint' and 'getPoint' functions in the 'Happlets.Draw.Happlet2DGraphics' type class are 'undefined' and will throw a runtime exception in the GUI event handler thread if evaluated.
-Every event handled triggers code execution in it's own light-weight thread, so this will not crash the whole program, only that one thread.

 The 'Happlets.GUI.CanBufferImages' type class has not been tested at all, and in fact I am evaluating the possibility of rewriting the implementation to make use of Cairo "Surfaces" rather than Gtk+